 From the Santa Barbara train station, walk two blocks to the base of Stearns Wharf to catch the Waterfront Shuttle (free with your train ticket) for a quick ride to the harbor.
 From there, hop onboard the Condor Express for a breathtaking trip through the Santa Barbara Channel.
 With one of the most advanced whale watching boats on the West Coast, the Condor Express offers a smooth and comfortable ride, with a scenic observation deck and experienced naturalists onboard.

-Get discounts for Santa Barbara attractions when you register with Santa Barbara Car Free.
+We offer a 20% discount on Pacific Surfliner trips to Santa Barbara when you register with Santa Barbara Car Free.

 Ventura, where the hills meet the ocean, is a prime destination for outdoor recreation, with hiking trails and a variety of water activities.